idnow/de.idnow.ios/README.md

 #### connectionType
 The connection type to use to talk the backend.
 (Websocket)

+#### certificateProvider (support by the SDK version 3.22.1 or before )

+For custom DTLS certificates use certificateProvider parameter of IDnowSettings /**
+ * Sets a certificate provider for custom DTLS certificates used by the WebRTC connection.
+ * The certificate provider can be used to provide a custom DTLS certificate (featureCertificate == YES) and/or to check the
+ * SHA fingerprint of the server certificate (featureFingerprint == YES) */
+@property (strong, nullable, nonatomic)IDnowCertificateProvider* certificateProvider;

 ## Branding
 Warning: Branding is only allowed if you have the permissions from IDnow.